UX/UI and Design Terminology

 Essential UI Terms

-Now, let’s take a look at UI terminology that defines the visual aspect of design.
+Now, let's look at UI terminology that defines the visual part of the design.

 Design System